 He recommends starting out with a 10-minute-per-mile pace or slower and gradually building up speed and distance.

-Through my own dog running business in Del Mar, Calif., I’ve noticed the dogs tend to walk fast or “trot” beside me as long as I maintain a slow pace.
+Through my own dog running business, I’ve noticed the dogs tend to walk fast or “trot” beside me as long as I maintain a slow pace.
 If the dog has to actually run (looks like a gallop), he won’t be able to maintain the pace for long.

 Zwerin pointed out how a dog may do quite a bit of pulling, marking or sniffing during the first mile or so.

 After that “their energy starts to become focused on running – rather than the novelty of being outside – and a rhythm is more easily achieved.”

 Provide an opportunity for water while running

 No one likes to run while holding a leash and a water bottle, but sometimes it’s unavoidable.